freezed/ocp5/documentation.md

 ## Data kept

 1. Tagged `'countries':'france'`
-2. [OpenFoodFacts][1] data uses more than 170 fields.
+2. [OpenFoodFacts data uses more than 170 fields][2].
 Here are those we keep in this project :

 ```
 1	code